keithsavoie/root-style/README.md

 A file that provides reference to not only size, color and line-spacing, but spacing between subsequent and nested tags.

 Additionally I use it to store my projects color palette and font based iconography references/nomenclature (e.g. fontawesome).

-# You can help:
-My only wish is to keep this project under one roof with users submitting suggestions for enhancement instead of creating your own repo.
-If you find value in the "concept of what I am trying to accomplish" please support its enhancement.
-This is a work in progress and I am open to suggestions.:D When submitting an enhancement(issues), please articulate your reasoning.

 # How do I use it:
 There is no right way but I copy the root-style directory to the root of my project.
 Then within its index.html file reference all the same css/js library files as my project being carefull to mirror their ordering.
 I create a lib-overrides.css file (that loads after all other css files) where I duplicate a libraries css and modify only the specific attribute when a change is needed.